rosinant3/babylon/README.md

 **Playlists**:
 - Creating playlists,
 - Removing playlist,
-  - Drag and drop moving of videos that utilizes Redux to save the information of the current video being dragged because, usually, JavaScript does not allow it natively (might be highly illigal, but I learned a lot by expirementing with it),
+- Drag and drop moving of videos.
-  - Editor that looks like a copy/paste version of the initial creator, BUT it modifies the database, which required additional tweeking of the code, plus additional back-end code, obviously
+- An editor that looks like a copy/paste version of the initial creator, but it modifies the database, which required additional tweaking of the code, plus additional back-end code, obviously.
-  - Searching for youtube videos, playlists and channels, with the option to open all of the videos of a certain playlist/channel;
+- Searching for YouTube videos, playlists and channels, with the option to open all of the videos of a certain playlist/channel;
 - Playlist player
 - Tracking the duration of watched videos
-  - Autoplay of next video after the video ends
+- Auto-play of next video after the video ends
 - The player starts with the last watched video, pagination of the player playlist is set to 12, if all of the first 12 videos are watched, a recursive call is made until a video that is not watched is found;
-  - Comment section under videos for taking notes, with the ability to remove and edit the notes;
+- The comment section under videos for taking notes, with the ability to remove and edit the notes;

 **Articles**:
   - Similar ideas